dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   MockFoo foo;
   EXPECT_CALL(foo, DoThis(_, _))
       .WillOnce(...);
-      // Will execute callback->Run(5), where callback is the
+      // Will go callback->Run(5), where callback is the
       // second argument DoThis() receives.
 ```